Podcastori

 1 | Product ideation

-While remaining aware of my personal biases, I used my experiences on many podcast streaming platforms to identify some opportunities that could be exploited in a new service offering.
-Since I was considering turning the idea into a potential business, I used Ash Maurya’s Lean Canvas template to define a simplified business model and identify a unique value proposition.
-Emerging podcast creators then appeared as potential early adopters.
+While remaining mindful of my personal biases, I drew on my experiences across multiple podcast streaming platforms to identify opportunities for a new service offering.
+Because I was considering the idea as a potential business, I used Ash Maurya’s Lean Canvas to define a simplified business model and clarify the product’s unique value proposition.
+Through this process, emerging podcast creators surfaced as a strong group of potential early adopters.

 Illustration of the design process